Lee Vernon McNeill: Career

 Lee McNeill was recruited by Bill Carson 1984 out of St. Pauls for East Carolina University.
 He specialized in the 100 metres.

 McNeill made a name for himself in 1985 when he defeated Olympic gold medalist Carl Lewis in the semifinals of the 100-meter dash at the USA outdoor track and field championships.
 McNeill placed second in the final, outrunning both the world record holder and the NCAA champion.
 Later that summer he dropped the baton in a Pan American Games relay, but still managed to bring home three bronze medals from the National Sports Festival and the World University Games.
 His first gold medal of the summer came in June at the U.S. Olympic Festival in Durham.
 McNeill also picked up a bronze medal in the 100-meter dash.

-He won the gold medal in 4 x 100 metres relay at the 1987 World Championships, together with Lee McRae, Harvey Glance and Carl Lewis.
+He won the gold medal in 4 × 100 metres relay at the 1987 World Championships, together with Lee McRae, Harvey Glance and Carl Lewis.

 His personal best time over 100 metres is 10.09 seconds, achieved on June 17, 1988, in Tampa when finishing 3rd in The Athletics Congress final.
-McNeill teamed with Carl Lewis, Harvey Glance and Lee McRae to win the 4X100 relay in the Pan American Games.
+McNeill teamed with Carl Lewis, Harvey Glance and Lee McRae to win the 4 × 100 relay in the Pan American Games.
 McNeill was a member of the 1988 Olympic team that competed in Seoul, South Korea.